David-Kingsman/Spatiotemporal_Data_Mining/course_project/doc/FINAL_REPORT_DRAFT.md

 ## Abstract

 Land Surface Temperature (LST) data from Moderate Resolution Imaging Spectroradiometer (MODIS) often contains significant missing values due to cloud cover, sensor limitations, and atmospheric conditions.
-This study addresses the LST interpolation problem by developing and comparing three probabilistic spatio-temporal models: a Probabilistic U-Net (deep learning), a Gradient Boosting Tree model (XGBoost), and a Sparse Variational Gaussian Process (SVGP) with separable space-time kernels.
-Unlike previous work that treats time as a categorical variable, we explicitly model temporal correlations using a separable space-time kernel structure.
+This study addresses the LST interpolation problem by developing and comparing three probabilistic spatio-temporal models: a Probabilistic U-Net (deep learning), a Gradient Boosting Tree model (XGBoost), and a Sparse Variational Gaussian Process (SVGP) with three distinct kernel designs (separable, additive, and non-separable space-time kernels).
+Unlike previous work that treats time as a categorical variable, we explicitly model temporal correlations using various space-time kernel structures.
 All models provide probabilistic predictions with uncertainty quantification, evaluated using both regression metrics (RMSE, R²) and probabilistic metrics (CRPS, prediction interval coverage).
-On a MODIS LST dataset spanning 31 days over a 100×200 spatial grid, the U-Net model achieved the best performance with RMSE = 1.14 K, R² = 0.982, and CRPS = 0.76 K, significantly outperforming the tree-based and GP models.
+On a MODIS LST dataset spanning 31 days over a 100×200 spatial grid, the U-Net model achieved the best overall performance with RMSE = 1.14 K, R² = 0.982, and CRPS = 0.76 K, significantly outperforming the tree-based and GP models.
+Our key methodological contributions include: (1) demonstrating that probabilistic deep learning (U-Net) significantly outperforms traditional approaches for LST interpolation, and (2) successfully comparing three spatio-temporal kernel designs in GP, finding that the separable kernel performs best on MODIS LST data, challenging the common assumption that non-separable kernels are always superior.
 Our work contributes a reusable Python library (`lstinterp`) with unified APIs for data loading, model training, and evaluation, facilitating reproducible research and application to other spatio-temporal interpolation tasks.

 **Keywords:** Land Surface Temperature, Spatio-temporal Interpolation, Gaussian Process, Deep Learning, Uncertainty Quantification